Robert Kaplinsky

 Graphing Linear Equations 1

-Directions: Using the integers -9 to 9 at most one time each, fill in the boxes to make two linear equations which go through (5, 4): one with a negative slope and one with a positive slope.
+Directions: Using the integers -9 to 9, at most one time each, place an integer in each box to make two linear equations which go through (5, 4): one with a negative slope and one with a positive slope.
 You may reuse all the integers for each equation.
 Source: Robert Kaplinsky

 Read More »